1 – What is a French Pronominal Verb ?

 My uncle shaves every morning.

-The pronoun “se” is used before the verb to show that my uncle doesn’t shave someone else, he shaves himself.
+The pronoun “se” is used before the verb to show that my uncle doesn’t shave someone else, or have someone shave him: he shaves himself.

 The full conjugation of the verb in the present tense is:

 - Tu te rases,

 2 – Reflexive French Verbs Versus Reciprocal French Verbs

 Let’s look at some terms.
 They look scary but they’re not actually very difficult because they are quite logical:

 What is a Base Verb?